WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/updatePanels.md

 ## Description

-The `updatePanels()` method refreshes the contents of all Enterprise query panels.
+The `updatePanels()` method refreshes the contents of all Smart Connection or Studio query panels.
 Throws an exception in case of an error.

 ## Examples